elsasjsu/Netflix-Data-Analysis/README.md

 # Netflix Movies & TV Shows Exploratory Data Analysis
-#Project Overview
 This project explores the Netflix Movies and TV Shows dataset to understand the composition and trends of content available on the platform.
 Using Python and data visualization libraries, we analyze content types, release patterns, genres, countries of production, and durations.

-#Key Insights
+## 🛠️ Tools Used

+- Python
+- Pandas
+- Matplotlib / Plotly
+- Seaborn
+- Jupyter Notebook

+## 📊 Key Features

-Content Types: Netflix hosts more Movies than TV Shows, but both are well represented.
+-Content Types: Netflix hosts more Movies than TV Shows, but both are well represented.

-Growth Over Time: The number of titles added increased notably after 2015, reflecting Netflix’s expansion.
+-Growth Over Time: The number of titles added increased notably after 2015, reflecting Netflix’s expansion.

-Top Producing Countries: The US dominates content production, followed by India and the UK.
+-Top Producing Countries: The US dominates content production, followed by India and the UK.

-Popular Genres: Drama, Comedy, and Documentary are among the most common genres.
+-Popular Genres: Drama, Comedy, and Documentary are among the most common genres.

-Movie Durations: Most movies run between 90 to 120 minutes, consistent with industry standards.
+-Movie Durations: Most movies run between 90 to 120 minutes, consistent with industry standards.

-TV Show Seasons: Most TV shows have between 1 and 3 seasons, indicating many new or limited series.
+-TV Show Seasons: Most TV shows have between 1 and 3 seasons, indicating many new or limited series.

-#Tools Used
-Python (Pandas, Matplotlib, Seaborn)

-Jupyter Notebook for interactive analysis
+-Jupyter Notebook for interactive analysis

-#How to Run
+  ## How to Run

-Download the dataset from [source/link] and place it in the /data folder
+-Download the dataset from [source/link] and place it in the /data folder

-Open and run the notebook located at /notebook/netflix_eda.ipynb
+-Open and run the notebook located at /notebook/netflix_eda.ipynb

-Visualizations and detailed analysis are included in the notebook
+-Visualizations and detailed analysis are included in the notebook

+📁 Dataset Source
+Data is retrieved is from the Kaggle